zzp-sys/TIDIC/README.md

-# An Efficient Method for Image Clustering by Integrating Text Semantic Information
+# An Effective Method for Image Clustering by Integrating Text Semantic Information